vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 * All three areas get a similar treatment in Open Philanthropy's annual progress / plans report.

-* Migration policy has slightly higher overall spend across the years, the dubious distinction of a lot of exit grants, which is more evidence of Open Philanthropy scaling back in the area.
+* Migration policy has slightly higher overall spend across the years, though with the dubious distinction of a lot of exit grants, which is more evidence of Open Philanthropy scaling back in the area.

 * Land use reform, like migration policy, has had a relatively quiet last couple of years; although the amount donated hasn't fallen